 A 2017 radioligand binding study found that bufotenidine from the parotid gland of the toad Bufo bufo had a higher affinity for neuronal α7 nicotinic acetylcholine receptors compared with muscular cholinergic receptors.9 A study from the early 1970s indicated that bufotenidine isolated from the giant reed Arundo donax caused paralysis in rats.10

-In a 2020 paper, Sherwood et al. discussed the potential importance of aeruginascin and/or its active metabolite 4-OH-TMT in the condition known as wood lover paralysis (WLP).11 However, the authors did not report any findings regarding the biological activity of either compound.
+In a 2020 paper, Sherwood et al. discussed the potential importance of aeruginascin and/or its active metabolite 4-HO-TMT in the condition known as wood lover paralysis (WLP).11 However, the authors did not report any findings regarding the biological activity of either compound.

 By putting the chemical and pharmacological pieces together, one can hypothesize how aeruginascin could be responsible for WLP via bufotenidine.